SajithDev/spotify-freemium/README.md

 ﻿# spotify-freemium

 1) Go to https://developer.spotify.com/dashboard and log in
-2) Select Create App and fill in some details, make sure the redirect URL is https://www.google.com/
+2) Select Create App and fill in some details, make the redirect URL https://www.google.com/ or any other trusted URL that will be used for authentication
 3) Select Web API
 4) Now that you have your credentials, go and add them to your env file as : <br>
     $env:SPOTIPY_CLIENT_ID='your-spotify-client-id' <br>